 What is an Industrial Machinery Mechanic?

 Industrial machinery mechanics maintain and repair factory equipment and other industrial machinery such as conveying systems, production machinery, and packaging equipment.
 Workers must follow safety precautions and use protective equipment such as hardhats, safety glasses, and hearing protectors.
-Most mechanics work full time.
-However, they may be on call or assigned to work nights or weekends.
-Overtime is common.

 What does an Industrial Machinery Mechanic do?